"I just throw a number out and hope no one winces."

 Value my work.
 If I don’t value my work, no one else will either.

-Here are 6 truths to confidently charge your work as a freelance graphic designer:
+Here are 6 truths to confidently price yourself as a freelance graphic designer:

 2. There is no magic pricing formula

 How much do graphic designers charge?
 Sure, there are methods (some better than others) for coming up with rates as well as price points that seem unreasonable within the market (ya know, like pricing a logo design at $10 million). 😉 But in general, there are no rules to pricing as a freelancer.
 This truth gave me the freedom to create my own rules and develop my own system to pricing my work as freelance graphic designer.

 Clients place their own arbitrary value on what design should cost.

 I did an experiment.
 I once gave two proposals to two different clients on the same day.
 Each for the same project: a logo design.
 One, I priced at 90% lower than the other.
 The client who I gave the higher price didn’t even flinch.
 She paid the deposit and was comfortable with the price.
 She was one of the best clients I’ve ever had.
 On the other hand, the client who I quoted the lower price said that was WAY too much for a logo and she did not end up continuing with my services.